typst/typst/docs/src/tutorial/4-template.md

 We still have to provide an argument to the grid for each author: Here is where the array's [`map` method]($type/array.map) comes in handy.
-It takes a function as an argument that gets called with each element of the array.
+It takes a function as an argument that gets called with each item of the array.
 We pass it a function that formats the details for each author and returns a new array containing content values.
 We've now got one array of values that we'd like to use as multiple arguments for the grid.
 We can do that by using the [`spread` operator]($type/arguments).
-It takes an array and applies each of its elements as a separate argument to the function.
+It takes an array and applies each of its items as a separate argument to the function.

 The resulting template function looks like this: